SMALL SOLDIERS (Theatrical Release USA 1998)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Maybe.
 This animation/live action movie has an interesting twist with the introduction of warring soldiers into the animation formatting which makes the movie rather unique for an animated format.
-A better watch within a war theme for younger audiences may be Last Action Hero.
+A better watch within a war theme for younger audiences is Last Action Hero.

 Video Critique Available Here: